Last updated: April 2026

 This Privacy Policy explains how Creator Business OS Ltd ("Company", "we", "us", or "our") collects, uses, stores, and protects your personal data when you use Filssi and its associated services.

-Filssi is a software platform owned and operated by Creator Business OS Ltd, a company registered in England and Wales under company number 17168418, with registered office at [Registered Office Address].
+Filssi is a software platform owned and operated by Creator Business OS Ltd, a company registered in England and Wales under company number 17168418, with registered office at 18 Bordesley Road, Morden, London, SM4 5LR, United Kingdom.
 Further information about Creator Business OS Ltd is available at www.creatorbusinessos.com.

 This policy is designed to comply with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, and, where applicable, the EU General Data Protection Regulation (EU GDPR).

 We are committed to protecting your privacy and ensuring that your personal data is handled responsibly, transparently, and in accordance with all applicable data protection legislation.
-This Policy should be read alongside our Terms and Conditions.
+This Policy should be read alongside our Terms and Conditions, Data Processing Agreement, and Cookie Policy.

 Creator Business OS Ltd is the Data Controller for personal data we collect about you as a user of our platform — for example, your account information, contact details, and usage data.